 It’s a bit different than Root Mean Square Error (RMSE).
 Overall, it’s just a couple of simple steps and applying a formula in Excel.
 MAE performs the following 2 computations:

 - MAE sums the absolute value of the residual

 - Divides by the number of observations.

-Let’s go over an example for how to calculate MAE in Excel.
-In order to complete this tutorial, you will need a set of observed and predicted values.
+Let’s go over an example of how to calculate MAE in Excel.
+To complete this tutorial, you will need a set of observed and predicted values.
 Also, we assume you have Microsoft Excel.

 Step 1.
 Enter headers in the first row of Excel